Archiepiscopal Palace of Alcalá de Henares: History

-In the Archbishop's Palace were held the Courts in 1348 and was enacted the Ordinance of Alcalá, in that was unified the administration of justice to all the lands that formed the Crown of Castile.
+In the Archbishop's Palace were held the Courts in 1348 and was enacted the Ordenamiento de Alcalá, in that was unified the administration of justice to all the lands that formed the Crown of Castile.

-In 1308 the kings Ferdinand IV of Castile and James II of Aragon met here to agree and sign the Treaty of Alcalá de Henares by which were distributed the territories obtained to al-Andalusian Taifas during the Reconquista.
+In 1308 the kings Ferdinand IV of Castile and James II of Aragon met here to agree and sign the Treaty of Alcalá de Henares by which were distributed the territories obtained from al-Andalusian Taifas during the Reconquista.

-Also in the 14th century, Archbishop Pedro Tenorio (1377-1399) rebuild the building fortifying it.
+Also in the 14th century, Archbishop Pedro Tenorio (1377-1399) rebuilt the building fortifying it.
 He built a parade courtyard, rectangular, of more than 2 hectares.
-Surrounded by a walls with 21 towers; all rectangular less the albarrana of pentagonal, and the attached to it a semicircular plan.
-Currently are 16 towers, highlighting the "Tower of Tenorio" nominated in memory of the Archbishop.
+Surrounded by a walls with 21 towers; all rectangular except the albarrana, which was pentagonal, all attached to them in a semicircular plan.
+Currently are 16 towers, highlighting the "Tower of Tenorio" named in memory of the Archbishop.

 In the 15th century, Archbishop Juan Martínez Contreras (1423-1434) build the east wing, decorated with large Gothic windows, the Anteroom and Hall of the Councils.
 The latter two were connected by a large túmido arc (in pointed horseshoe), and covered by a formidable Gothic-Mudéjar coffered ceiling.

-On 20 January 1486, here was held the first interview between the queen Isabella I of Castile with Christopher Columbus to finance the trip to the Indies.
+On 20 January 1486, here was held the first interview between Queen Isabella I of Castile with Christopher Columbus to finance the trip to the Indies.

-In 1524 Archbishop Alonso de Fonseca y Ulloa (1523-1534) commissioned to the architect Alonso de Covarrubias the construction of the west wing, with its courtyards and its magnificent staircase.
+In 1524 Archbishop Alonso de Fonseca y Ulloa (1523-1534) commissioned the architect Alonso de Covarrubias to construct the west wing, with its courtyards and its magnificent staircase.
 His successor, Cardinal Juan Pardo de Tavera (1534-1545), finished the work.

-Throughout its existence it housed in its inside the archives of the diocese of Toledo.
+Throughout its existence it housed the archives of the diocese of Toledo.
 Subsequently, its facilities were used for the custody of the Notary Clerks and the Judicial revenue.
 And from 1858 to 1939 was the Central General Archive of Alcalá de Henares.

 Given the saturation of the Archivo de Simancas and its distance to the Court of Madrid, was determined the creation of the Central General Archive in 1858 in the Archbishop's Palace after its assignment to the State for this purpose by Archbishop Cirilo de Alameda y Brea (1857-1872).
 This Archive received documents from the ministries and agencies suppressed following the reform of 1834.
 After the regulatory deadlines it forwarded the documents to the National Historical Archive, until on August 12, 1939 a fire destroyed the Central General Archive.
 Its successor, from 1969 is General Archive of the Administration (AGA), also in Alcalá de Henares.

-Currently, from 1991, it is the seat of Bishopric of Alcalá de Henares, and residence of the bishop.
+Since 1991, it is the seat of Bishopric of Alcalá de Henares, and residence of the bishop.